Bhargav19-root/docs/links/link-expiration.md

 # Link Expiration

-Learn how to set automatic expiration dates for your links in LinkUTM.
+Learn how to set automatic expiration dates for your links in linkutm.

 ## Overview